Mariner's Church

 170 East Jefferson at the southeast corner of East Jefferson and Bates at the entrance to the tunnel to Canada and never out of the shadow of the Renaissance Center

-This is one of the city's many spectacular churches and one with a long history.
+This is a pre-Civil War building, one of the city's many spectacular churches and one with a long history.
 John Anderson was assigned to Detroit in 1818 as a brevet lieutenant colonel with the U. S. Topographical engineers who were assigned to explore and map the Michigan territory.
-His wife, Julia Ann Anderson, arrived with him.
+He had graduated from West Point.
+His wife, Julia Ann Taylor Anderson, arrived with him in 1818 to the small settlement of Detroit.
+Census 1820 counted 1442 residents in the village.
 By the mid-1840s, the Andersons had died.
 Julia Ann Anderson and her sister, Charlotte Taylor, left their estates to found an Episcopalian church to serve the spiritual needs of the many sailors who came to the busy port of Detroit.
+Both of the Andersons had been active suppporters of the American Seaman's Friend Society—an organization that provided services to sailors.
+In 1848, the state legislature approved the incorporation of Mariner's Church.
 The executors of the estate selected Calvin N. Otis of Buffalo to design the church.
+This structure was built on land at the corner of Woodward and Jefferson that Colonel Anderson had purchased.
+Calvin Otis' other great contribution to Detroit's architectural heritage is the Church of the Messiah, now located at East Grand Boulevard and East Lafayette

 Otis selected coarse gray limestone for the structure with sandstone trim.
-Most of this stone came from the Lake Erie islands and attempts to secure stone from closer downriver sites proved futile.
+Most of this stone came from the Lake Erie islands since attempts to secure stone from closer downriver sites proved futile.
 Mariners is the oldest stone church in Michigan and the second oldest continuously-operating church in the state.
 It is a rectangular, front-gabled Gothic Revival building with an attractive crenellated roofline.
 Substantial towers mark the four corners.
 The sharply sloping roof is supported by that quintessential 19th century engineering tool—an array of Howe trusses.
 The central rose windows display a mariner's wheel and compass.
 Another window shows Christ calming a tempest.
 Finding monies to support a church has always been a challenge.
 When built, the first floor was designed for shops.
 Indeed, Detroit's post office was located on the first floor of this church for some time in the pre-Civil War years.
+Later a wholesale fruit and produce firm occupied the street level business space.
+Worshipers had to go to the second floor.
+The basement area that is visible from the ramp to the Detroit-Windsor tunnel is the part of this church that once housed the post office and produce firm.

 Many people appreciate Mariner's church by driving along East Jefferson.
 A much better sense of the church's elegance and beauty may be gained by walking toward the church in the attractive promenade that links the church to Hart Plaza, especially on a sunny spring or summer day when the flowers are in bloom.
 The humble but beautiful church—built less than four decades after fire destroyed the city—contrasts with the soaring Renaissance Center towers that represent the city's attempt to come back from the fires of the 1967 riot.